kingzamzon/docs/docs/user-wallets/pkps/bitcoin/overview.md

 If you're interested in learning how to use PKPs to sign Legacy P2PKH (Pay-to-Public-Key-Hash) Bitcoin transactions, we recommend checking out our detailed [blog post](https://spark.litprotocol.com/programming-bitcoin/) and exploring our [code example](https://github.com/LIT-Protocol/developer-guides-code/tree/master/btc-trigger/nodejs).

-We plan to develop additional contemporary Bitcoin guides in the future.
-We recommend regularly checking our blog for these upcoming resources.
+We hope to develop additional contemporary Bitcoin guides in the future (i.e. P2TR).
+We recommend regularly checking our blog for the most relevant updates.